rodrigodadam/PP1/README.md

 This website was created for professional purpose of completing the first Milestone Project for the Code Institute's Full Stack Developer course.
 However also I'll consider this a MVP for my professional Portfolio and a marketing website where I can share my services.
 It is designed to be responsibe and accessible on a range of devices, making it easy to navigate whether on your computer, tablet or mobile.
 Also the Project has a Product Backlog and I'll follow some Agile Principles.

+For example: rodrigodadam is a Portifolio Website that help me to show some services provided also help more people find which type of services the professional could provide.
+The site will be updated in the future, with more features and alfo with more services, " I will only show services that customers have given proper authorization ".
+This portfolio will be very useful for people who are looking for the services provided and have some difficulty in finding a professional to do this work.

 ![Responsice Mockup](https://github.com/rodrigodadam/PP1/blob/main/assets/images/WebSiteMockup.png)

 ## UX - User Experience - MVP